Assistant Dean/Senior Assistant Dean of Admission

 - You are energized by talking to young adults and their families.
 In general, you love talking and connecting.

 - You always meet your deadlines.
+You know that others are counting on you.

 - Through your lived experience or your work, you would contribute an important aspect of diversity to our team.